-During the period 2012 to 2016 the manufacturing sector accounted, on average, for 10.9% of the GDP at current prices, performing as follows:
+During the period 2013 to 2017 the manufacturing sector accounted, on average, for 10.5% of the GDP at current prices, performing as follows:

-- in 2012, traditional manufacturing industries contracted by 0.2% compared to 2011, mainly due to a decrease of 0.7% in beverage and tobacco manufacturing, 2.6% in petroleum refining and chemicals, and 1.1% in the food industry.
-However, growth in the other manufacturing industries mitigated the negative performance of the sector, as it increased by 1.0% compared to 2011.
-Manufacturing in free trade zones grew 2.9% compared to 2011, as a result of the positive performance in the production of derivatives of tobacco and medical and surgical equipment manufacturing; - in 2013, the traditional manufacturing industries grew 3.4% compared to 2012, driven primarily by a growth of 5.6% in the food industry products, 1.9% in the manufacture of beverages and tobacco, and 10.3% in the manufacturing of petroleum refining and chemicals.
-Manufacturing in free trade zones grew by 3.1%, driven by the positive performance of other manufacturing industries; - in 2014, the traditional manufacturing industries grew 5.1% compared to 2013, driven primarily by a growth of 5.0% in the food industries, 3.3% in the production of beverages and tobacco, 4.1% in petroleum refining and chemicals, and 5.5% in other manufacturing industries.
-Manufacturing in free trade zones grew by 5.3%, driven by the positive performance observed in exports in U.S. dollars of major industries, including a growth of 7.5% in the manufacturing of chemicals and chemical products, 2.7% in the manufacturing of medical and surgical equipment, 3.0% in the manufacturing of textiles, clothing, leather and footwear and 9.9% in other manufacturing industries;
+- in 2013, the traditional manufacturing industries grew 3.6% compared to 2012, driven primarily by a growth of 6.2% in the food industry products, 1.1% in the manufacture of beverages and tobacco, 8.4% in the manufacturing of petroleum refining and chemicals and 0.9% in other manufacturing products.
+Manufacturing in free trade zones grew by 1.1%, driven by the positive performance of other manufacturing industries; - in 2014, the traditional manufacturing industries grew 5.4% compared to 2013, driven primarily by a growth of 4.8% in the food industries, 5.5% in the production of beverages and tobacco, 3.8% in petroleum refining and chemicals, and 5.3% in other manufacturing industries.
+Manufacturing in free trade zones grew by 3.4%, driven by the positive performance observed in exports in U.S. dollars of major industries, including a growth of 3.0% in the manufacturing of chemicals and chemical products,

-- in 2015, the traditional manufacturing industries grew 5.5% compared to 2014, driven primarily by a growth of 7.1% in the food industry, 4.0% in the production of beverages and tobacco, and 7.0% in other manufacturing industries.
-Manufacturing in free trade zones grew by 5.4%, driven by the positive performance observed in exports in U.S. dollars of major industries, including a growth of 8.1% in the manufacturing of medical and surgical equipment, 16.1% in tobacco and 6.9% in footwear industries; and - in 2016, the traditional manufacturing industries grew 5.0% compared to 2015, driven primarily by a growth of 15.8% in petroleum refining and chemicals, 5.4% in the food industry, 2.2% in other manufacturing industries and 0.9% in the production of beverages and tobacco.
-Manufacturing in free trade zones grew by 2.3%, driven by the positive performance observed in exports in U.S. dollars of electrical products, pharmaceuticals, medical and surgical equipment, and tobacco and food products.
+- 1.1% in the manufacturing of medical and surgical equipment, 3.2% in the manufacturing of textiles, clothing, leather and footwear and 17.0% in other manufacturing industries; - in 2015, the traditional manufacturing industries grew 4.6% compared to 2014, driven primarily by a growth of 6.7% in the food industry, 5.0% in the production of beverages and tobacco, and 4.2% in other manufacturing industries.
+Manufacturing in free trade zones grew by 2.5%, driven by the positive performance observed in exports in U.S. dollars of major industries, including a growth of 8.1% in the manufacturing of medical and surgical equipment, 16.1% in tobacco and 6.9% in footwear industries; - in 2016, the traditional manufacturing industries grew 4.8% compared to 2015, driven primarily by a growth of 12.6% in petroleum refining and chemicals, 6.0% in the food industry and 2.2% in other manufacturing industries.
+Manufacturing in free trade zones grew by 2.5%, driven by the positive performance observed in exports in U.S. dollars of electrical products, pharmaceuticals, medical and surgical equipment, and tobacco and food products; and - in 2017, the traditional manufacturing industries grew 2.9% compared to 2016, driven primarily by a growth of 6.0% in petroleum refining and chemicals, 5.3% in the food industry and 1.3% in the production of beverages and tobacco.
+Manufacturing in free trade zones grew by 4.6%, driven by the positive performance of exports in U.S. dollars of pharmaceutical products, electrical products, tobacco and other manufacturing industries and jewelry and related articles.